rmarx/curl-http3/README.md

 `docker run -it --rm rmarx/curl-http3 bash -c "curl -IL https://daniel.haxx.se --alt-svc as.store; curl -IL https://daniel.haxx.se --alt-svc as.store; cat as.store"`

 This should show you a first request over HTTP/2 (or HTTP/1.1), then a request over HTTP/3, and then the contents of the `as.store` alt-svc cache file.

+## Exporting packet captures

+Besides using qlog, it can be interesting to use packet capture files (.pcaps) with a tool like Wireshark to examine what's being sent over the wire.

+This docker container has support for tcpdump, but you need to manually start and stop it before and after running curl.
+Additionally, to be able to decrypt the QUIC and HTTP/3 traffic, you need to set the `SSLKEYLOGFILE` variable, which will be used to log the TLS keys.

+An example:

+`docker run -it --rm --volume $(pwd)/pcaps_on_host:/srv --env SSLKEYLOGFILE=/srv/tls_keys.txt rmarx/curl-http3 bash -c "tcpdump -w /srv/packets.pcap -i eth0 & sleep 1; curl -IL https://daniel.haxx.se --http3; sleep 2; pkill tcpdump; sleep 2"`

+(note: the `sleep` calls are to give tcpdump to properly start and finish.
+Otherwise, some packets might be missed)

+You can then open the `packets.pcap` file in wireshark.
+To decrypt the traffic, you need to set the "(Pre)-Master-Secret log filename" in Preferences > Protocols > TLS to the exported `tls_keys.txt` file.
+More details on this on the [Wireshark website](https://wiki.wireshark.org/TLS) or [this blogpost](https://resources.infosecinstitute.com/topic/decrypting-ssl-tls-traffic-with-wireshark/).

+Note: Wireshark currently (December 2022) cannot 100% interpret the HTTP/3 part of the traffic, due to incomplete QPACK header compression support.
+It should still give you enough to be a very useful tool though!